Omar507/100-days-of-code/log.md

 ***Today's Progress**: Read a LOT of You Dont Know JS: Book 3.
 Started Shawn's HTML & CSS Tutorial just to remember what I've learned before.
 I'll soon start my portofolio page.

+### Day 10: January 26, 2017
+***Today's Progress**: Studied YDKJS.

+### Day 11: January 27, 2017
+***Today's Progress**: No web development today.
+Applied for a Xamarin Marathon made by Microsoft.
+Installing Xamarin is very interesting, but I am sure everything will go fine.

+### Day 12: January 31, 2017
+***Today's Progress**: Studied YDKJS and worked on FCC basic algorithms.

+### Day 13: February 1, 2017
+***Today's Progress**: Finally finished YDKJS Book 3.
+This one had many concepts and I couldn't understand all of them.
+I will eventually read them again when I am more experienced, but it did help me a lot.
+Also completed Lesson 2 of Shay Howe's basic HTML and CSS tutorial.

+### Day 14: February 2, 2017
+***Today's Progress**: Completed one more lesson of Shay Howe's tutorial.
+Programmed only a little.

+### Day 15: February 6, 2017
+***Today's Progress**:
+I realize that I am not programming on my weekends.
+Not even an hour.
+I will have to change that.
+Finished another lesson from Shay Howe.
+I am really starting to like html and css, his tutorial gave me a new perspective.

+### Day 16: February 7, 2017
+***Today's Progress***: Completed one Algorithm.
+And got 50% of Shay's fifth lesson done.